LRFPV2/Kiprim-DC6505-Pro-SCPI-Driver/README.md

+> **Disclaimer:** This library and documentation were generated with [Claude Sonnet 4.6](https://www.anthropic.com) (Anthropic).
+The serial protocol was reverse-engineered from community research and the OWON SP series programming manual.
+Test thoroughly before use in any safety-critical application.

-# Kiprim-DC6505-Pro-SCPI-Driver
+# kiprim_dc605pro

-A Python driver for the Kiprim DC6505 Pro power supply + multimeter.
-Compatible with Kiprim DC605Pro, DC310Pro, DC310S, and OWON SPE3103, communicating over USB-serial using the device's SCPI-like command set.
+A Python driver for the Kiprim DC605Pro programmable DC power supply, communicating over USB-serial using the device's SCPI-like command set.

 ## Compatible hardware